Home

 Not strictly a pirate site, but a wealth of information and a vast photo gallery of UK transmitter sites etc. Check it out, MB21 a real enthusiast's site.

 Ramsey have several kits, apart from a very nice crystal controlled transmitter for repeater bugs, they also sell a decent FM transmitter for $299.00, as well as smaller and cheaper ones.
 An interesting item is an AM transmitter, and whilst only 100 milli-watts, with a decent aerial it will give fair coverage.
 A new item is their TV transmitter.
-Download their catalogue in Adobe .pdf, if you can find the link to it on their site!
+Download their catalogue in Adobe PDF, if you can find the link to it on their site!

 Pirate Radio Links